Vindulamj/IntersectionZoo-Docs/docs/source/contact.rst

     :align: center

-Acknowledgements
+Acknowledgments
 ----------------

-The authors thank Blaine Lenoard, Mark Taylor, Michael Sheffield, Christopher Siavrakas, and Kelly Njord at Utah Department of Transportation for their constructive feedback on eco-driving scenarios.
-The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing computational resources to conduct benchmarking provided with IntersectionZoo.
+We thank Blaine Lenoard, Mark Taylor, Michael Sheffield, Christopher Siavrakas, and Kelly Njord at Utah Department of Transportation for their constructive feedback on eco-driving scenarios.
+We acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing computational resources to conduct benchmarking provided with IntersectionZoo.
+The project was partially funded by the Utah Department of Transportation.